-The quantitative data obtained on actual fully indexed annuity purchases and bona fide quotations in cases where the transaction did not proceed during the fourth quarter of 2021, while limited, exceeded that available in prior quarters.
-The absolute value of the spreads relative to CANSIM V39057 for this data was smaller than for the averages quoted above.
+The quantitative data obtained on actual fully indexed annuity purchases and bona fide quotations in cases where the transaction did not proceed during the fourth quarter of 2022, while limited, exceeded that available in prior quarters.

 In developing the guidance, the PPFRC considered all the information received.